From A Wiki of Ice and Fire

 The ironborn follow the Drowned God, a harsh deity said to dwell beneath the oceans.
 They believe the Drowned God made them to take what they wanted by right of strength, to rape, reave and carve out kingdoms and to make their names known in fire, blood, steel, and song.
 From birth they commit their bodies to the sea and join their god when they die.
 The clergy of the Drowned God are the Drowned Men, who are drowned and then resuscitated.

-The ironborn ways and legacy of raiding has left them particularly toned for the task.
-Their swift shallow wooden longships, allow them to mount raids on the coasts of Westeros and far inland by river and stream, for which they are still remembered over three hundred years since their last major raiding and pillaging streak.
-Almost every house has at least one longship.
+The ironborn ways and legacy of raiding has left them particularly suited for the task.
+Their swift shallow wooden longships allow them to mount raids on the coasts of Westeros and further inland via river and streams.
+They are still remembered for this over three hundred years since their last major raiding and pillaging streak.

-The ironborn are daring masters of the sea, fearless of drowning and thus more heavily armored at sea than is typical.
-In battle, they will try to board enemy ships and slaughter the crews and on land they keep to the lands, striking fast and moving on before local forces could muster.
+The ironborn are daring masters of the sea, fearless of drowning and thus tend to wear heavier armor than other sailors.
+In battle they will try to board enemy ships and slaughter the crew.
+On land they strike fast and move on before local forces can muster.

-The mighty Iron Fleet commanded by Victarion Greyjoy consists of galleys which can stand against the largest warships produced elsewhere in the Seven Kingdoms.
+The mighty Iron Fleet commanded by Lord Captain Victarion Greyjoy consists of larger longships which can stand against the warships produced elsewhere in the Seven Kingdoms.
 However, the ability of the ironborn to build larger ships is compromised by a lack of natural resources.